Zeeeepa/xyops/docs/actions.md

 ### Ticket

 Create a ticket with a generated body based on context (job or alert).
-The ticket is inserted into xyOps’s ticket system and linked back to the job or alert.
+The ticket is inserted into xyOps's ticket system and linked back to the job or alert.

 Parameters: